 let's quit and go back to a particular database using a different method.

 This will take you (YourID) to a database

 our case today, this command should look like:

 % mysql -u YourID -p YourID

-In this lab, we will design the COMPANY database described on Figure (7.5).
-In order to create the employee relation.
+In this lab, we will create all the tables for the COMPANY database described on Figure (7.5).
 The following is the list of commands you need to type to create the employee table.
 Also, you can type them in a file and execute the file from mysql prompt.
 So open a new screen on sc and go to directory 3430/lab1, then create a file employee and copy the instructions given below in that file.

 CREATE TABLE employee (

 Go through the above code line-by-line and make sure you understand what each line is doing.

 To execute this file, switch back to the mysql> screen and type: